 1. Book on Southwest when possible

 This discount airline has been a longtime favorite of money expert Clark Howard’s.
-In fact, it was the only U.S. carrier to rank among the Top 10 best airlines in the world, according to one new survey.
+In fact, it was the only U.S. carrier to rank among the Top 10 best airlines in the world, according to one recent survey.

 One of the best things about Southwest is there are NO change fees when your travel plans falter.
 In addition, you can apply the full price you pay to a future flight in the event of a cancellation.
 Southwest also offers a 100% refund on its higher Anytime fares and Business Select fares.